Transcript #54: PyAnnotate your way to the future

 06:41 So one of the things I think this is actually coming from is the fact that Dropbox is trying to move away from Python 2.

-06:54 You're right, it does do the Python 2 style, which is kind of annoying, but I guess it wouldn't be that much work to like migrate it up.
+06:54 It does do the Python 2 style, which is kind of annoying.

 07:01 Maybe some enterprising person will add that feature, the Python 3 style, which I think is much, much nicer.